a collection of lightweight TypeScript packages for AT Protocol, the protocol powering Bluesky

 const chatClient = new Client({

-handler: manager,
+handler: session,

 proxy: {